I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Inadvisable.

-Hey, do you want to opperate the lift this time?
+Hey, do you want to operate the lift this time?

 Huh?